pasqal-io/qadence/docs/content/noisy_simulation.md

 # Noisy Simulation

-Running programs on NISQ devices often leads to partially useful results due to the presence of noise.
+Running programs on NISQ devices often leads to imperfect results due to the presence of noise.
 In order to perform realistic simulations, a number of noise models (for digital operations, analog operations and simulated readout errors) are supported in Qadence.

-Noisy simulations shift the quantum paradigm from a close-system to an open-system represented by a probabilistic combination $p_i$ of possible pure states $|\psi_i \rangle$.
-Thus, the system is described by a density matrix $\rho$ defined as follows:
+Noisy simulations shift the quantum paradigm from a close-system (noiseless case) to an open-system (noisy case) where a quantum system is represented by a probabilistic combination $p_i$ of possible pure states $|\psi_i \rangle$.
+Thus, the system is described by a density matrix $\rho$ (and computation modify the density matrix) defined as follows:

 $$
 \rho = \sum_i p_i |\psi_i\rangle \langle \psi_i|
 $$

-The transformations of the density operator of an open quantum system interacting with its environment (noise) are represented by the super-operator $S: \rho \rightarrow S(\rho)$.
-Any arbitrary super-operator can be decomposed in the following form:

-$$
-S(\rho) = \sum_i K_i \rho K^{\dagger}_i
-$$

-Where $K_i$ are the Kraus operators, and satisfy the property $\sum_i K_i K^{\dagger}_i = \mathbb{I}$.
-As noise is the result of system interactions with its environment, it is therefore possible to simulate noisy quantum circuit with noisy type of gates.
+The noise protocols applicable in `Qadence` are classified into three types: digital (for digital operations), analog (for analog operations), and readout error (for measurements).

 ## Noise Protocols

-The noise protocols applicable in `Qadence` are classified into three types: digital, analog, and readout error.
-Digital noise in quantum computers occurs due to unintended state changes during the gate operations such as `BitFlip` or `AmplitudeDamping`.
-Analog noise is when qubits lose coherence due to environmental interactions, as in `Depolarizing`.
-Readout error arises during the measurement process, leading to incorrect state assignment due to imperfections in the detection mechanism.

-When dealing with programs involving digital operations(including readout errors), `Qadence` has interface to noise models implemented in `PyQTorch`.
-The following is a list of the supported types of noise.
-Detailed equation of noise options are available from [PyQTorch](https://pasqal-io.github.io/pyqtorch/latest/noise/).
-In terms of analog noise, both `PyQTorch` and `Pulser` backends are supporting the noisy simulation operation.
-For `Pulser` noise implementation, you can refer to [Pulser](https://pulser.readthedocs.io/en/stable/tutorials/noisy_sim.html).
+### Specifying a noise protocol

-Each noise protocol requires specific `options` parameter for its usage which can be found [here](https://github.com/pasqal-io/qadence/blob/main/qadence/noise/protocols.py).
+Each noise protocol can be specified using `NoiseProtocol` and requires specific `options` parameter passed as a dictionary.
+We show below for each type of noise how this can be done.

 ### Digital noise protocol

 The following are the protocols of supported digital noise, along with brief descriptions.
 For digital noise, the `error_probability` is necessary for the noise initialization at the `options` parameter.

 - BITFLIP: flips between |0⟩ and |1⟩ with `error_probability`
 - PHASEFLIP: flips the phase of a qubit by applying a Z gate with `error_probability`
 - DEPOLARIZING: randomizes the state of a qubit by applying I, X, Y, or Z gates with equal `error_probability`

-- PAULI_CHANNEL: applies one of the Pauli operators (X, Y, Z) to a qubit with specified `error_probabilities`
+- PAULI_CHANNEL: applies the Pauli operators (X, Y, Z) to a qubit with specified `error_probabilities`

-- AMPLITUDE_DAMPING: transitions qubit status from |1⟩ to |0⟩ with `error_probability`
+- AMPLITUDE_DAMPING: models the asymmetric process through which the qubit state |1⟩ irreversibly decays into the state |0⟩ with `error_probability`

-- PHASE_DAMPING: reduces coherence by randomizing the phase with `error_probability`
+- PHASE_DAMPING: similar to AMPLITUDE_DAMPING but concrening the phase
 - GENERALIZED_AMPLITUDE_DAMPING: extends amplitude damping; the first float is `error_probability` of amplitude damping, and second float is the `damping_rate`

+When dealing with programs involving digital operations, `Qadence` has interface to noise models implemented in `PyQTorch`.
+Detailed equation for these protocols are available from [PyQTorch](https://pasqal-io.github.io/pyqtorch/latest/noise/).

-For digital noise simulation, you need to state `NoiseProtocol` with `DIGITAL` and then specify the noise type.
+For digital noise simulation, you need to state `NoiseProtocol` with `DIGITAL` and then specify the noise protocol.
 Also, you put the value of `error_probability` as in next example.

 ```python exec="on" source="material-block" session="noise" result="json"
 from qadence import NoiseProtocol